 January: New Beginnings

 This January, we are highlighting Young Professionals who are working to provide new beginnings for New Yorkers.
-Congratulations to our January Spotlights of the Month, Luc El-Art Severe and Aldeen Sanders!
+Congratulations to our January Spotlight of the Month, Luc El-Art Severe!

 Luc El-Art Severe, J.D.